My life changed in the fall of 1964. I was an assistant junior varsity football

 I retired in 1999, but my relationship with Radio is as strong today as it has

 ever been.
-I continue to take care of his needs, seeing him at home and at
+Linda and I continue to take care of his needs, seeing him at

-school.
-We also take many trips together throughout the year, which Radio
+home and at school.
+We also take many trips together throughout the year,

-looks forward to with great anticipation.
-Radio is still a fixture at TL Hanna.
+which Radio looks forward to with great anticipation.
+Radio is still a fixture at

-He moves freely throughout the school handing out hugs and high fives.
-He
+TL Hanna.
+He moves freely throughout the school handing out hugs and high

-helps in the lunch room keeping students from "cutting the line," cleaning off
+fives.
+He helps in the lunch room keeping students from "cutting the line,"

-tables and taking out the trash.
+cleaning off tables and taking out the trash.
 It is "my job," he says.
-He still travels with
+He still

 One common bond we both share is a desire to help others through service.

-Girls Club.
-I am also on the board of the Outdoor Dream Foundation, which is
+Board of Anderson County.
+I am also on the board of the Outdoor Dream

 Radio and I have learned so much from each other over the years.
 Recently